-- From the Primary Display window press the Log button (□) then press the Disclosure Log Transfer quick access key (□).
+- 1. From the Primary Display window press the Log button () then press the Disclosure Log Transfer quick access key ().
 The Close Current Case? dialog box displays. - 2.
 Specify whether or not to include the current case in the transfer by navigating to and selecting: - Close Case if you would like to include the disclosure logs for the current case in the transfer.
-When you select Close Case, the Propaq MD closes the current case and generates a new case for the current patient.
-That way Pacing, Defib, and AED parameter settings for the current patient remain intact following the transfer. - Continue button to continue the transfer without the current case.
+When you select Close Case, the Propaq M closes the current case and generates a new case for the current patient. - Continue button to continue the transfer without the current case.